heyjianjing/linear_algebra/README.md

 * Use Cholesky factorization to detect non-positive definite matrices

 `nla_05`
-* Method of power iterations to compute dominant eigenvalue for diagonalizable matrix
+* Method of power iterations to compute dominant eigenvalue for diagonalizable matrices
-* Finding remaining eigenvalues for symmetric matrix
+* Finding remaining eigenvalues for symmetric matrices